The Space Between Knowing and Doing — From Curiosity to Career

 That day at NIDA became a turning point.
 It taught me how leadership grows through vulnerability, and systems are not just productivity tools—they’re reflections of our identity.

-I built a three-slide pitch:
+I researched all weekend and built a three-slide pitch:

 That role taught me: technology is only half the story.
 The other half is clarity—the human ability to think, adapt, and lead with intention.

-Today, my work spans:
+Today, MindVault spans: